pokanop/pipeline/README.md

 A step is a single processing unit of a pipeline.
 It takes input in the form of an `interface{}` from a channel, does some work on it, and then should provide the output to another channel.

-Steps can be configured in various ways the modify the pipeline and provide flexibility.
-The kinds of available steps are:
+Steps can be configured in various ways and can modify the pipeline to provide flexibility.
+The kinds of steps are:
 - worker
 - buffered
 - fan out

-It can be created using `pipeline.NewStep(...)` and by default it will create a new worker step with a worker count of 1.
+Steps can be created using `pipeline.NewStep(...)` and by default it will create a new worker step with a worker count of 1.

 ### Worker Step